18F/unit-testing-node/_pages/components/rule.md

   });
 ```

-Verify that the tests passes by running `npm test`.
-To limit the output to just the `Rule` tests, run it as `npm test -- --grep '^Rule '`:
+Verify that the test passes by running `npm test`.
+To limit the output to just
+the `Rule` tests, run it as `npm test -- --grep '^Rule '`:

 ```sh
 $ npm test -- --grep '^Rule '